sananqsh/Flask-Portfolio/README.md

 Using python, HTML, CSS and a SQL database to store IEX API and user info, this application offers a portfolio.

-By querying IEX, you`re able to check real stocks’ actual prices.

 ## Sections:
 **register**: It allows a user to register for an account via a form.